How to make bunting

-This homemade bunting is the perfect addition to your VE Day celebrations and can be used again for any special occasion such as weddings and birthdays.
-It’s easy and cheap to make – you can use up small pieces of fabric, or even upcycle your old clothes!
+This homemade bunting is the perfect addition to any special occasion, such as weddings, birthdays or the Queen’s upcoming Platinum Jubilee.
+It’s easy and cheap to make – you can use up small pieces of fabric or even upcycle your old clothes.
 If you don’t have a sewing machine, our method below can easily be sewn by hand.
-We’ve also come up with a super speedy alternative if you’d like to make a quicker version.
+We’ve also come up with a speedy alternative if you have less time.

 You will need

 - A selection of fabrics

 - Bias binding tape (the length will be the length of your finished bunting)